 This award honors an activist and/or artist who has advanced the mission of SDS.
 The award recipient may or may not be an SDS member; there are no restrictions on who may be considered.
-This is the only SDS honor awarded directly by the Board of Directors, and it comes with complementary SDS meeting registrations.
+This is the only SDS honor awarded directly by the Board of Directors, and it comes with complimentary SDS meeting registrations.
 In establishing this award, the Board of Directors wants to acknowledge all contributors to the development of disability studies and the advancement of disability justice.
 We look beyond the usual structure of SDS awards such as paper prizes, editors’ choices, and formal scholastic nomination procedures based on curriculum vitae and letters of reference.
 This award recognizes the full work of disability studies by noting that academia is only one point of focus of our efforts and creativity.

 The President and the Board of Directors of the Society for Disability Studies (SDS) are delighted to award the 2018 SDS President’s Award to Judith E. (Judy) Heumann.